Simple prep, timely patience are key

 Instead, consider whether that child still might be learning fine motor skills (required to select one piece of candy precisely) or perhaps can’t speak yet.

-Today, we know so much more about children, their development and some common challenges facing them, such as Sensory Processing Disorder or autism.
+Today, we know so much more about children, their development and some common challenges facing them, such as Sensory Processing Disorder or an Autism Spectrum Disorder (ASD).

 With education should come understanding and some modifications to “the way we’ve always done it.”
 Accommodating a child’s special needs doesn’t mean you’re spoiling the child.
 It means you’re showing compassion — and what better “treat” on Halloween than a little compassion toward a child?